patrickklaeren/azuser/README.md

 ## User guide

-You can download Azuser from here.
-It will automatically update on every restart.
+You can download Azuser from [here](http://inzanit.com/Releases/Azuser/Setup.exe).
+It will automatically update on every restart (should there be an update).

 ## Spot a bug, issue or something else?